elunedfaezeh/3Droom/README.md

 - `GLTFLoader`, `FontLoader`, `TextGeometry` for custom models and fonts 🖋️
 - PBR textures for realistic surfaces 🎨

+## 🌌 Preview
+Even without the original textures and models, the code handles:
+Camera movement and rotation 🏃‍♂️
+Interactive lighting logic 💡
+3D text and basic scene setup 🪵

+**📌 Notes**
+Models and textures are not included.
+To see the full experience, add your own .glb files and textures or use the links provided in the original project.
+This lightweight version is perfect for reviewing the code, learning the implementation, or showing off logic and structure without large files.
+## ✨ Built for learning, portfolio, and fun with Three.js magic ✨

 ## 🎮 How to Run